SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 I don’t know how your parents might have justified this practice to you but I was told that by cleaning my plate, I was saying that food is precious and should never be wasted.

+> Being a member of the clean plate club meant I ate far in excess of what my body needed.

 I was told to empathize with the starving kids of India and to be thankful that I had plenty with which I could feel consistently stuffed.
 I was told how happy these starving kids in India would be to eat the scraps off of my plate.

 ### Battles Over Food I Didn’t Like